SMALL PHONE

 man securing back bed of truck

-With April recognized as Distracted Driving Month, now’s the perfect time to focus on reducing driving risks and implementing a robust driver safety training program.
+With April recognized as Distracted Driving Awareness Month, now’s the perfect time to focus on reducing driving risks and implement a robust driver safety training program.

-In 2023, transportation and material moving workers represented the occupational group with the highest number of occupational fatalities, totaling 1,495.
+In 2024, transportation and material-moving workers represented the occupational group with the highest number of occupational fatalities, totaling 1,391.

 Whether your drivers navigate urban streets or rural roads, implementing a structured new-hire driver safety training program is essential to help prevent accidents, protect your workers, and reduce liability for your business.